Russia's Rosneft CEO says takeover of India's Essar is closed

-SOCHI, Russia The takeover of India's Essar Oil by Russia's largest oil producer Rosneft (ROSN.MM) can be now considered as closed, Rosneft CEO Igor Sechin told a shareholders' meeting on Thursday.
+SOCHI, Russia (Reuters) - The takeover of India's Essar Oil by Russia's largest oil producer Rosneft (ROSN.MM) can be now considered as closed, Rosneft CEO Igor Sechin told a shareholders' meeting on Thursday.

 The deal, where Rosneft will hold a 49 percent stake, will allow the Russian company to increase oil refining output by 20 percent this year, he said.